wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 ####Useful Resources
 For more information about SAS, see [Shared Access Signatures, Part 1: Understanding the SAS Model](/documentation/articles/storage-dotnet-shared-access-signature-part-1).

-For more information about CORS, see [Cross-Origin Resource Sharing (CORS) Support for the Azure Storage Services on MSDN](http://msdn.microsoft.com/zh-cn/library/azure/dn535601.aspx).
+For more information about CORS, see [Cross-Origin Resource Sharing (CORS) Support for the Azure Storage Services](http://msdn.microsoft.com/zh-cn/library/azure/dn535601.aspx).

 ###Caching
 ####<a name="subheading7"></a>Getting Data